-Encode Glyphs and Ligatures in Semi-Diplomatic Texts
+Encode Glyphs and Ligatures in Semi-Diplomatic Transcriptions

 The early playbooks contain typographical features that are uncommon in modern typography,